Living in Lisbon: An Introduction to Portugal’s Captivating Capital

 High rental costs living in Lisbon

 Compared to other Portuguese cities like Porto and the Algarve region, apartments in Lisbon are pricier, especially in the big city center.
 However, with more expats and digital nomads expressing interest in living in Lisbon, the Portuguese capital’s real estate market makes finding affordable apartments for rent tricky.
-You can find cheaper rental apartments in the outer districts of Lisbon, Portugal, and still enjoy city life and the pleasant climate surrounded by open green spaces and easy access to all the major villages.
-We advise you to seek expert advice as it will help you effortlessly navigate Lisbon’s real estate market.

 Language barrier living in Lisbon

 Living in Lisbon, you will find English widely spoken, and the language barrier should not be much of a problem in daily life.
-However, it is a good idea to learn Portuguese as this can come in handy, particularly for bureaucratic processes and will also make your transition to Portuguese life much easier.
+However, it is a good idea to learn Portuguese as this can come in handy, particularly for bureaucratic processes, and will also make your transition to Portuguese life much easier.

 Key Neighborhoods